 The best thing to do in these cases is to identify the focal point of our anxiety and establish possible “escape routes” or actions to take in order to solve the problem.

-Even though we don’t realize it, it’s happening.
-Anxiety is stealing our lives, our will, our hope, and even our identities.
+Even though we don’t realize it, anxiety might be stealing your life, will, hope, and even identity.